Magic of an Outrageous Emotional Self-Control

 Now you understand why my title calls it "outrageous".
 You are not supposed to be sensible, logical, or even "normal", simply because none of these qualities are ever present in make-believe games, and even less in magic.

-If you are anything like me, if you persist doing it for a while, a totally new dimension of your capabilities will open right in front of your eyes.
+If you persist doing it for a while, a totally new dimension of your capabilities will open right in front of your eyes.
 And you may get some incredible insights about the way that your mind has been operating all along.